Resume for Carpenter

 4. Work Experience

-You should highlight your previous experience such as carpenter by focusing on your main accomplishments and responsibilities.
-Include the name of your employer, your job title as well as dates of your employment and an outline of your job duties.
+You should highlight your previous experience such as carpenter, focusing on your key duties and achievements.
+Include the name of the company as well as your title of employment as well as the dates you were employed, and an outline of the duties you perform.

 Example: